-When a Lagrangian torus fibration $\pi\colon (M,\omega)\to B$ with closed total space $M$ and a prequantum line bundle $(L,\nabla^L)\to (M,\omega)$ are given, it is natural to ask whether the quantum Hilbert space obtained by the K\"ahler quantization is isomorphic to the one obtained by the real quantization.
 A completely integrable system can be thought of as a Lagrangian fibration with singular fibers.
-In the case of the the moment map of a projective toric variety, Danilov has shown in~\cite{Dan} that $H^0(M,\CO_L)$ has the irreducible decomposition $H^0(M,\CO_L)=\oplus_{m \in\Delta \cap \t^*_{\Z}}\C_m$ as a compact torus representation, where $\Delta$ is the moment polytope, $\t^*_{\Z}$ is the weight lattice, and $\C_m$ is the irreducible representation of the torus with weight $m$.
-Since $\Delta \cap \t^*_{\Z}$ is identified with the set of Bohr-Sommerfeld points, this implies the dimensions of the quantum Hilbert spaces obtained by the above quantizations agree.
-A similar equality of the dimensions has been also shown for the Gelfand-Cetlin system on the flag variety~\cite{GuS4}, the Goldman system on the moduli space of flat $SU(2)$ connections on a surface~\cite{JW1}, and the Kapovich-Millson system on the polygon space.~\cite{Kamiyama}.
+As one of such examples, for the moment map of a smooth projective toric variety, Danilov showed in~\cite{Dan} that $H^0(M,\CO_L)$ has the irreducible decomposition \smash{$H^0(M,\CO_L)=\bigoplus_{m \in\Delta \cap \t^*_{\Z}}\C_m$} as a~compact torus representation, where $\Delta$ is the moment polytope, $\t^*_{\Z}$ is the weight lattice, and~$\C_m$ is the irreducible representation of the torus with weight $m$.
+In this case, since singular fibers of the moment map are isotropic tori, the Bohr--Sommerfeld condition is still meaningful for singular fibers, and $\Delta \cap \t^*_{\Z}$ is identified with the set of Bohr--Sommerfeld points.
+This implies the dimensions of the quantum Hilbert spaces obtained by the above two kinds of quantizations agree with each other.
+It has been shown that similar results hold for the Gelfand--Cetlin system on the flag variety~\cite{GuS4}, the Goldman system on the moduli space of flat ${\rm SU}(2)$ connections on a surface~\cite{JW1}, and the Kapovich--Millson system on the polygon space~\cite{Kamiyama}.

-Moreover, in the case of smooth projective toric varieties, not only the numerical equality for the dimensions, but also a geometric correspondence between the K\"ahler and the real quantizations has been shown concretely by Baier-Florentino-Mour\~ao-Nunes in \cite{BFMN}.
-Namely, they have given a one-parameter family of complex structures $\{J_t\}_{t\in[0,\infty)}$ and a basis $\{s_t^m\}_{m\in \Delta \cap \t^*_{\Z}}$ of the space of holomorphic sections associated with the complex structure $J_t$ for each $t$ such that each section $s_t^m$ converges to the delta function section supported on the corresponding Bohr-Sommerfeld fiber as $t$ goes to $\infty$.
-The similar result has been also obtained for flag manifolds in~\cite{Hamilton-Konno} and smooth irreducible complex algebraic varieties by \cite{Hamilton-Harada-Kaveh}.
-But in \cite{Hamilton-Konno} and \cite{Hamilton-Harada-Kaveh} the convergence has been shown only for the non-singular Bohr-Sommerfeld fibers whereas in~\cite{BFMN} it has been shown for all Bohr-Sommerfeld fibers.
+Moreover, for smooth projective toric varieties, in their paper~\cite{BFMN}, Baier--Florentino--Mour\~ao--Nunes developed a geometric approach to understand the relationship between K\"ahler and real quantizations.
+Namely, they gave a one-parameter family of complex structures $\{J_t\}_{t\in[0,\infty)}$ and a~basis $\{s_t^m\}_{m\in \Delta \cap \t^*_{\Z}}$ of the space of holomorphic sections associated with the complex structure~$J_t$ for each $t$ such that each section $s_t^m$ converges to a delta function section supported on the corresponding Bohr--Sommerfeld fiber as $t$ goes to $\infty$.
+The similar results have been obtained for flag manifolds~\cite{Hamilton-Konno} and smooth irreducible complex algebraic varieties~\cite{Hamilton-Harada-Kaveh}.
+But in \cite{Hamilton-Konno} and~\cite{Hamilton-Harada-Kaveh} the convergence was showed only for the non-singular Bohr--Sommerfeld fibers whereas in~\cite{BFMN} it was showed for all Bohr--Sommerfeld fibers.